vanleuvenze/react-radar-chart/readme.md

 ## Installation

-The easiest way to use react-radar-chart is to install it from npm and build it into your app with Webpack. (this package is curently inactive)
+The easiest way to use react-radar-chart is to install it from npm and build it into your app with Webpack.

 ```
 npm install react-radar-chart